codecombat/codecombat/app/assets/markdown/getting-started-zh-HANS.md

 Once a student is enrolled, you’ll be able to assign additional units to them.
 We recommend not assigning students to more than one course ahead of where they currently are.
 You can assign a course to multiple students at a time by selecting students using checkboxes on the left-hand side (or the “Select All” checkbox), then choosing the appropriate course from the dropdown menu, and then clicking “Assign Course.”

-You’ll initially see the first unit to assign (Prologue: The Sky Mountain) and later the first chapter, and so on.
+You’ll initially see the first unit to assign (Chapter 1: Up The Mountain) and later the first chapter, and so on.
 You’ll have plenty of options on how to [transition your class into CodeCombat](/teachers/resources/implementation-guide) to continue reinforcing fundamental programming concepts or expanding into new skills, while Ozaria is still in development. -->

 ##### 第6步
 ## 开始教学